Red Line (Washington Metro): Operation and extension

 From September 11, 2021, to January 16, 2022, the Rockville and Shady Grove Metro stations were closed due to the Rockville Canopy Replacement Project.
 On February 25, 2022, WMATA opened a new entrance on the east side of Rockville Pike and a new elevator and staircase to the platforms at the Medical Center station, eliminating the need for thousands of daily riders who emerge from the station on the west side of the Pike to cross the busy six-lane road to reach the Walter Reed National Military Medical Center.
 In September 2009, Montgomery County applied for a $20 million federal grant, seeking to begin construction in 2011, but the project was not approved until 2013.
 Construction began in December 2017.
 The $68 million project, mostly funded by the Department of Defense, also includes new deep elevators, better surface bicycle, and pedestrian facilities, a pedestrian tunnel under Rockville Pike, and an extension of the left-turn lane on southbound MD 355 that opened in late 2021.

 On June 1, 2024, stations north of Fort Totten were closed due to repairs and the construction of the new mezzanine at Silver Spring station that will connect to the Purple Line.
 Takoma was reopened on June 28, while the others reopened on September 1.
 Automatic train operation, which had ceased systemwide following the 2009 train collision, was allowed to resume on the Red Line in December 2024.
 In the months that followed, the Washington Metrorail Safety Commission prevented the implementation of ATO on other lines because a small number of automated Red Line trains reportedly overshot the station platforms.

-In the summer of 2026, Medical Center and Bethesda stations will be closed due to construction of a new mezzanine at Bethesda that will connect to the Purple Line and to Elm Street.
+On April 23, 2026, Metro's Board of Directors unanimously approved a $913 million "Red Line Modernization Plan".
+The plan called for full Red Line automation without human operators, the installation of platform screen doors at 20 of the 27 Red Line stations, and a new signaling system for the line.
+While similar upgrades were considered for other lines, Metro General Manager Randy Clarke stated that the Red Line was chosen first because of the age of its signaling equipment and its lack of interlining.
+Metro tentatively projected that the plan may be complete by 2032 or 2033.